Bill Maher tells Jada Pinkett Smith to ‘put on a f***ing wig’ after Oscars slap

-Bill Maher tells Jada Pinkett Smith to ‘put on a f***ing wig’ after Will Smith Oscars slap controversy
+Bill Maher criticised for telling Jada Pinkett Smith to ‘put on a f***ing wig’ after Oscars slap

 TV host has been criticised for his ‘hateful’ comments